HVAC Programs in Los Angeles

 United States California Los Angeles-Long Beach-Anaheim

-Overall, the discrepancies between the salaries for HVAC professionals in LA could be attributed to the nature of self-reported information, the relatively small sample size for Payscale, or other factors that are beyond the scope of this article.
+Overall, the discrepancies between the salaries for HVAC professionals in LA could be attributed to the nature of self-reported information, the relatively small sample size for Payscale, or other factors beyond this article’s scope.

 Accredited HVAC Training in Los Angeles

-For prospective HVAC technicians in the City of Angels, there are a variety of accredited HVAC programs to get a person prepared for the career.
+For prospective HVAC technicians in the City of Angels, there are a variety of accredited HVAC programs to prepare a person for the career.

 Although graduating from an accredited program is not essential to qualify for a C-20 contractor license or other essential certifications (e.g., EPA Section 608), the accreditation status of a program can be an indicator of the quality of instruction and indicate to potential employers the rigorousness of preparation in the field.
 The two main accrediting agencies for these programs are the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA) and HVAC Excellence.

-Additionally, the Western Association of Schools and Colleges (WASC) accredits institutions as a whole and is one of the six regional accreditation agencies recognized by the US Department of Education Council for Higher Education Accreditation (CHEA).
+Additionally, the Western Association of Schools and Colleges (WASC) accredits institutions and is one of the six regional accreditation agencies recognized by the US Department of Education Council for Higher Education Accreditation (CHEA).
 Finally, the Distance Education Accrediting Commission (DEAC) accredits distance-based programs.
-For more information about HVAC program accreditation, please visit the HVACClasses homepage.

-So how much education do HVAC techs in LA typically have prior to seeking employment?
-According to CareerOneStop (2020), here is the distribution of the highest level of educational attainment among HVAC techs nationally aged 25 to 44:
+So how much education do HVAC techs in LA typically have before seeking employment?
+According to CareerOneStop (2023), here is the distribution of the highest level of educational attainment among HVAC techs nationally aged 25 to 44:

 • Associate’s degree: 14 percent